Grand Duke Paul Alexandrovich of Russia: First marriage

 Paul settled with his wife in his own palace in St. Petersburg on the English Embankment, No. 68.
 The mansion was located behind the Church of the Annunciation and faced the Corps de la Marine in the very center of Saint Petersburg.
-It was built in the Florentine renaissance revival style by the architect Alexander Krakau between 1859 and 1862 for Baron Alexander von Stieglitz, a prominent financier and the first Governor of the Bank of Russia.
+It was built in the Florentine renaissance revival style by the architect Alexander Krakau between 1859 and 1862 for Baron Alexander von Stieglitz, a prominent financier and the first Governor of the State Bank of the Russian Empire.
 After Stieglitz's death in 1884, the mansion was inherited by his adopted daughter, Nadezhda Polovtsova.
 She sold the property to the Treasury in 1887, and Grand Duke Paul bought it the same year.
 In 1889, he had the architect Maximilian Messmacher redesign some of the interiors, creating a Moorish Hall.
 The treasures of the house included the white marble staircase, the sitting room decorated with caryatids, the oak-paneled library, and the concert hall with portraits of great composers and panels depicting The Four Seasons.